MPhil in Law

 Assessment

-Candidates must submit the completed 25,000- to 30,000-word dissertation by 1 August.
+A dissertation of 25,000- to 30,000-words must be submitted normally at the beginning of August.
 The examination method for the thesis is the same as that used for the DPhil - two examiners are appointed who read the thesis and hold an in-depth oral examination, known as a viva voce, with you.
 The examiners will then write a report which may either recommend that you be awarded the degree, or awarded the degree with a distinction grade, or should be given the opportunity to re-submit for the degree within a further term.

 Graduate destinations